Supreme Court: State pesticide warnings pre-empted by federal law - Capital Press

 What you must do

-Review and remove any state-mandated warning labels or practices that exceed federal requirements; ensure compliance with FIFRA.
+Review and remove any state-mandated warning labels or practices that exceed EPA-approved labels; ensure compliance with federal labeling only.

 Deadline

-Immediately; consult legal counsel for pending state actions.
+Immediately; consult legal counsel for specific state impacts.

 Never miss a change like this again